tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/afternoon_lesson.md

 <hr>

 3:05

 # SCOPE

 Scope is the restriction of where in your code your variables can be accessed.
-If you try to access a variable outside of its _scope_, it will be undefined.
+If you try to access a variable outside of its _scope_, it will not be defined.

-## Block Scope
+## BLOCK SCOPE

 **`let`** and **`const`** will scope your variables to the **block** in which they are declared.